My Story

 My blood levels were so low that the hematologist put me on a steroid to help bring the levels up.
 This did not work, and sent Hunter into distress.

 On December 2nd at 10 AM, just 23 days from my due date, the high-risk OBGYN was unable to detect kicking or any movement.
-A stress test and full profile was immediately conducted.
-There was still no movement and no kicking, and his breathing was barely detectable but he was still hanging in there.
+A stress test and full profile were immediately conducted.
+There were no signs of movement or kicking.

 Early Delivery